Risingson/eveeyedocs/docs/data/database.md

     This feature is under development.
 Things are likely to change.

 ### Header
-The data file should provide the `Last-Modified` header (otherwise data gets fetched every time)
+The data file should provide the `Last-Modified` header.
+THIS IS NOT SETTLED but if there is no header there will be no automatic updating (which is not implemented yet) if that set is shared.

 ### Data
 The data file has to contain the following keys: